Going Green to Remain Evergreen

 Minimizing Food Waste

 Skamania is a leader when it comes to managing food waste.
 Our executive Food & Beverage team has released a comprehensive e-book outlining the best food waste management practices for each hospitality department to follow.
+This practice has saved over $650,000 of food product from being wasted in the landfill.

 Managing Food Waste Best Practices by Skamania Lodge